dangarfield/fibonacci-tattoo/README.md

 [Live page](https://dangarfield.github.io/fibonacci-tattoo/)

 I was thinking about tattoos and wanted something unique.
-I love maths, programming and the golden ratio, for many reasons: connection to art, science, the divine fingerprint, the observable natural laws, simplicity in complexity, complexity in simplicity.
+I love maths, programming and the golden ratio, for many reasons: connection to art, science, a divine fingerprint / signature, the observable natural laws, simplicity in complexity, complexity in simplicity.

 So...
 I thought... what tattoo could I get that would show this, other than the standard golden ratio swirls?